BlanknameES/IGIPatch/README.md

 - American
 - Japanese

-# Current feature list - v0.50 (updated 2025-07-09)
+# Current feature list - v0.60 (updated 2025-07-29)
 - CD check removal.
 - Improved timer resolution (beyond microseconds).
 - Fixed windows cursor being visible in windowed mode.
 - Fixed cursor accuracy in fullscreen mode for menus.
 - Added support for borderless window mode.
-Use command-line parameter 'Borderless' to turn it on.
+Use command-line parameters 'Window' and 'Borderless' to turn it on.
 - Fixed buffer overflow when retrieving display modes.
 This solves the very known graphics menu crash.
 - Display modes below the max bit depth of the screen are no longer selectable.
 This has been done because the game is limited to only 64 display modes.
 - Fixed Resolution listbox showing a wrong display mode; Resolution limit raised from 8192x8192x32 to 65536x65536.
-- Added widescreen support; Screen stretching is disabled and FOV is automatically adjusted.
+- Added widescreen support; Screen shrinking/stretching is disabled and horizontal FOV is automatically adjusted.
 - Added debug features via command-line arguments: NoLightmaps, NoTerrainLightmaps, DebugText, Debug, Small, DebugKeys.
-- Disabled the hard-coded 640x480x16 mode set in the main menu.
-Main menu resolution can be set in the INI file.
+- Disabled the hard-coded 640x480x16 mode set for the main menu.
+A custom main menu resolution can be set in the INI file.
+- IGI is now DPI-Aware.
+Solves the issue with the size of the client window being incorrect when Windows DPI scaling is set higher than 100%.

 # Known issues
 1. Intro videos not playing: